Evaluate the expression.124!\frac{12}{4!} | Study Prep in Pearson+

 Understand that a factorial, denoted by \(n!\), is the product of all positive integers from 1 up to \(n\).
 For example, \$5! = 5 \times 4 \times 3 \times 2 \times 1$.

-Identify the specific factorial expression or problem you need to work with.
-Since the problem is titled 'Factorials Practice 1', it likely involves simplifying or evaluating factorial expressions.
+Identify the specific factorial expression you need to work with in the problem.
+Since the problem is titled 'Factorials Practice 1', it likely involves calculating or simplifying factorials.

 Watch next